Oscar bait: In other media awards

 Many of the Tony winners in recent years have indeed been those productions that opened closer to the deadline.
 Across the Atlantic, on London's West End, the awards-driven clustering of openings is less of a problem because the two major awards for those productions, the Olivier Awards and the Evening Standard Theatre Awards, are given out six months apart.
 The Broadway League, one of the two organizations that sponsors the Tonys, has considered moving the eligibility date back to the end of the calendar year to encourage more openings in the summer.
 But that is considered unlikely because the awards telecast does not typically do well enough in the ratings to be likely to be shown during February, a sweeps month on American television.

+Video gaming awards are less prone to the phenomenon; industry awards such as The Game Awards (which, in contrast to most traditional media awards run by nonprofit guilds and academies, is run as a for-profit enterprise) tend to reward games that are already the most commercially successful without regard to prestige.

 Apple Computer used similar baiting techniques to promote "1984," an iconic Super Bowl commercial.
 In order to ensure the advertisement qualified for advertising awards issued in early 1984, the company purposely aired the ad December 31, 1983 on KMVT, a station serving a small market in Idaho's Sun Valley, an area where advertising executives had second homes, ahead of the ad's national debut.